B-Ball-Brain/B-Ball-Brain/README.md

 ## Database Generator

-Once the data has been loaded into data-loader/output, running the script data-generator/load_data_into_sqlite.py will read all the data and create a sqlite database with Player Matchup and Player Statistics table and corresponding views.
+Once the data has been loaded into `data-loader/output`, running the script `data-generator/load_data_into_sqlite.py` will read all the data and create a sqlite database with Player Matchup and Player Statistics tables and corresponding views.

 ```shell